 - Try anti-oxidant rich foods such as blueberries, a modest amount of caffeine (you don’t have to avoid coffee!!)

-Later on, in the day have some dark chocolate
+Later on, in the day have some dark chocolate.

 After lunch – Set a Reminder on your Phone to Bring you Back into the Present

 This could be a bell on your phone.
-This can gently bring you back into the present (depending on the tone of curse!!).
+This can gently bring you back into the present (depending on the tone of course!!).
 Just set a simple reminder bell or alert on your phone.
-It is a smart and effective way to interrupt yourself mid-flow, as very often after lunch is when we can go into a lull, get distracted and start scrolling through Instagram.
+It is a smart and effective way to interrupt yourself mid-flow, as very often after lunch is when we can go into a lull, get distracted, and start scrolling through Instagram.
 Think of the ball as the right kind of digital distraction.

-On the Way Home – Find an Anchor
+In the Evening – Find an Anchor

 The anchor helps to overcome the distractions of the mind and will guide you back when your mind wanders off.
 It’s a simple yet effective concept used by novice and seasoned meditators alike.